howardsp/MyNixConfig/README.md

 These files are my personal nixos setup it manages my home directory setup with home-manager (as a nixos module) and provides a setup that is the bulk of my desired system configuration allowing me to have the same setup across multiple machines with ease.

+I'm sharing these to help others,  please only use it for educational purposes!

 ## Configuration Overview

 System specific configuration entries that drive this setup are placed